From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Experiments

-{\textbf{MSCMRseg dataset.}} This dataset \cite{zhang2022cyclemix} includes late gadolinium enhancement (LGE) MRI scans from 45 patients with cardiomyopathy, annotated for LV, RV, and MYO.
-Following CycleMix\cite{zhang2022cyclemix}, the dataset is split into 25 scans for training, 5 scans for validation, and 15 scans for testing.
+This dataset includes late gadolinium enhancement (LGE) MRI scans from 45 subjects with cardiomyopathy, annotated for LV, RV, MYO, and GC\cite{zhuang2018multivariate}.
+Scribble annotation data was obtained from \cite{zhang2022shapepu}.
+Following \cite{zhang2022cyclemix}, we split the dataset into 25 scans for training, 5 for validation, and 15 for testing.